YoJimboDurant/Shorts/README.md

 # Shorts
-Short sheets for basic R operations in environmentrics
+Short sheets for basic R operations in environmentrics and survey data.